 However, an important question for business owners to consider is whether it makes financial sense to continue operations with the support of these schemes, or whether they are better off exiting their business during this period.

 Did An Already Bad Situation Get Worse Because Of COVID-19?

-However, there are also companies that were already in a bad shape before COVID-19, which now find their business situation being worsen by the pandemic.
+However, there are also companies that were already in a bad shape before COVID-19, which now find their business situation being worsened by the pandemic.

 For example, JCPenney, which used to be one of the biggest retailers in the United States, recently announced that it would be filing for bankruptcy.
 The company had already been struggling for years as it competes with bigger and more technologically advanced companies such as Amazon.

-One could say that the pandemic merely quickens what would have been an inevitable outcome for the company.
+One could say that the pandemic has merely quickened what would have been an inevitable outcome for the company.
 For JCPenney, choosing to wave the white flag during this period is likely the right decision.

 Look At Your Company’s Growth & Profitability Before The Pandemic

 Because every company is affected, some worse than others, merely looking at your current financial situation – while necessary, isn’t enough.

 Instead, look at your company’s growth and profitability, or lack of, before the pandemic.